Cubevoid/team-project-19-toronto-police-services-board/deliverable-1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?
+ ### Response
+ * The users will use our product as it will be made specific to their purposes, and likely more modern and time effecient than current website and tools.
+ * Benefits:
+   * Saves public's time in finding the information and the readability of given information.
+   * Saves a signficant amount of administrator time.
+     * Currently they are using CMSJoogla, which takes significant of time.
+   * Current form of public records are 300 page pdf which is inconvient to use.

 #### Q4: How will you build it?